AguilaMike/mapBox-Angular17/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build` if you like to use your enviroments execute `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests